shorebirdtech/old_repo/packages/shorebird/README.md

   currently Client.post will throw an exception if the server returns a non-200 response.
 Instead we should have structured error reporting between client and server (including possibly stack traces in dev mode?).
+- There is no way to specify assets to include alongside your server code.
+- There is no way to see logs from a deployed server (local logs work fine).

 ## Missing support in Endpoint / Transportable / Storable generation
 - Endpoints can't take Nullable parameters yet.